(from the Buddha’s advice to Sigala)

 Next, the explicit labelling of these relationships along the lines of the 6 directions helps us to identify and hence deal with the complexities of a multitude of relationships.
 This is thus a more faithful reflection of society and provides the following benefits:

-• It makes it easier to involve parents in networks, so that they can contribute to well-being of their children.
+networks, so that they can contribute to well-being

-• By making explicit different kinds of relationships, the design gives more attention to supporting diverse types of what is termed bridging social capital, i.e. connections between people of different backgrounds and perspectives, hence facilitating denser networks (think of the difference between a plain milk chocolate bar and one that is packed with nuts, raisins etc).
+Technically it may allow for them to set up accounts for young children and moderate them, instil good habits etc. - By making explicit different kinds of relationships, the design gives more attention to supporting diverse types of what is termed bridging social capital, i.e. connections between people of different backgrounds and perspectives, hence facilitating denser networks (think of the difference between a plain milk chocolate bar and one that is packed with nuts, raisins etc).

-• The networks themselves are not just friends of friends (friend networks), but parents of parents (ancestry), teachers of teachers (expert knowledge transfer), etc., and then the various permutations parents of friends (heterogeneity across ancestry); and so on.
+- The networks themselves are not just friends of friends (friend networks), but parents of parents (ancestry), teachers of teachers (expert knowledge transfer), etc., and then the various permutations parents of friends (heterogeneity across ancestry); and so on.
 The successive iterations can scale up to encompass the human population as a whole within a vision of social cohesion, guided by a sound global ethic.

 We go on to describe … suitable modes of conduct in each direction.